x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/manage-ha/pre-stage-dag-cnos.md

 # Pre-stage the cluster name object for a database availability group

- **Summary**: Pre-stage and provision a cluster name object (CNO) for an Exchange 2016 or Exchange 2019 database availability group (DAG).

 In environments where computer account creation is restricted, or where computer accounts are created in a container other than the default computers container, you can pre-stage the cluster name object (CNO) and then provision the CNO by assigning permissions to it.

 Pre-staging the CNO is also required for Windows Server 2012 and Windows Server 2012 R2 DAG members due to permissions changes in Windows for computer objects.
 When deploying a database availability group (DAG) using Mailbox servers that are running Windows Server 2012 or Windows Server 2012 R2, you must pre-stage and provision the CNO, unless you're deploying a DAG without a cluster administrative access point.
 DAGs without cluster administrative access points do not use CNOs; therefore pre-staging is not required for those DAGs.